InPoint Commercial Real Estate Income Suspends Offering, Repurchases

-The company reportedly said the suspension was due to the pace of fundraising in their current public offering and the amount of monthly redemption requests, which are currently in excess of its fundraising.
+The company said the suspension was due to the pace of fundraising in their current public offering and the amount of monthly redemption requests, which are currently more than its fundraising.

 The primary offering, share repurchase plan, and distribution reinvestment plan will reportedly remain suspended until further notice.
 InPoint noted it plans to evaluate strategic alternatives available to the company.